- 1 The inspiration for salmon stuffed with crabmeat

-I love those wonderful moments of food inspiration like this stuffed salmon recipe that we recently tried.
-We recently decided to combine crab meat, cream cheese and spinach into a wonderful dish that is to die for.
+I love those wonderful moments of food inspiration like this salmon stuffed with crabmeat recipe.
+We recently decided to combine crab meat, cream cheese and spinach into a wonderful seafood dish that is to die for.

 I’ll be the first to admit that seafood is not high on my list of favorite foods but when it is done right it serves as a wonderful change-up from the daily routine.
 Better yet, this dish would have been pretty expensive if we had opted for going out to our favorite restaurant.